 Google’s answer to ChatGPT, Bard, has been in limited testing since early February 2023.
 Both AIs are undergoing plenty of testing and tweaking by the parent companies.
 That Google’s Bard was not yet perfect became clear in early February.

-Google shared a GIF of a response from Bard to the question “What new discoveries from the James Webb Space Telescope can I tell my 9-year-old child about?
-Indeed, one of the answers Bard gave was “was that the telescope had taken one of the first pictures ever of a planet outside our own solar system.
-This answer is factually incorrect, as many astronomers pointed out on Twitter.
+Google shared a GIF of an answer from Bard to the question: ‘What new discoveries of the James Webb Space Telescope can I tell my 9-year-old child about?’.
+One of the answers Bard gave was that the telescope had taken one of the first photos ever of a planet outside our own solar system.
+This answer turned out to be factually incorrect, as many astronomers pointed out on Twitter.

 Connection to the Internet